Introduction

 Customers should carefully consider the benefits of enhanced fire resistance against the potential for a shortened product lifespan.

-As always, understanding one’s specific needs and consulting with manufacturers can help in making an informed decision.
+As always, understanding one’s specific needs and consulting with manufacturers can help make an informed decision.

 Is Aluminet shade cloth made from biodegradable materials?